-On March 11, 2014, the Company entered into a senior secured revolving credit agreement with Capital One, National Association (as amended from time to time, the "Capital One Credit Facility") with Capital One, National Association ("Capital One"), as administrative agent, and other financial institutions as lenders (together with Capital One, the "Lenders").
-On March 6, 2017, the Capital One Credit Facility was amended and restated to, among other things, (i) extend the maturity date to March 6, 2020, (ii) reduce revolver commitments to \$95.0 million and (iii) assign Capital One's role as administrative agent to EverBank Commercial Finance, Inc. ("EverBank").
-On October 19, 2017, the Company amended the EverBank Credit Facility to increase the revolver commitments to \$120.0 million.
-Borrowings under the EverBank Credit Facility bear interest, subject to the Company's election, on a per annum basis equal to (i) the adjusted London Interbank Offered Rate ("LIBOR") rate plus 2.75% or (ii) the base rate plus 1.75%.
-The base rate is defined as the higher of (a) the prime rate, (b) the Federal Funds Rate (as defined in the credit agreement) plus 0.50% or (c) the adjusted LIBOR rate plus 1.00%.
-The adjusted LIBOR rate is defined in the credit agreement for the EverBank Credit Facility as the one-month LIBOR rate plus such amount as adjusted for statutory reserve requirements for Eurocurrency liabilities.
-As of December 31, 2017, the one-month LIBOR rate was 1.57%.
-The Company pays an annual unused commitment fee of 0.30% on the unused revolver commitments if more than 50% of the revolver commitments are being used and an annual unused commitment fee of 0.625% on the unused revolver commitments if less than 50% of the revolver commitments are being used.
+On March 6, 2017, the Company entered into an amended and restated senior secured revolving credit agreement (the "TIAA Credit Facility") with TIAA, FSB (formerly known as EverBank Commercial Finance, Inc. prior to June 18, 2018) ("TIAA Bank"), as administrative agent, and with TIAA Bank and other financial institutions as lender.
+The TIAA Credit Facility, as amended, features aggregate revolver commitments of \$120.0 million.
+Borrowings under the TIAA Credit Facility bear interest, subject to the Company's election, on a per annum basis equal to (i) the adjusted LIBOR plus 2.75% or (ii) the base rate plus 1.75%.
+The base rate is defined as the higher of (a) the prime rate, (b) the Federal Funds Rate (as defined in the credit agreement) plus 0.50% or (c) the adjusted LIBOR plus 1.00%.
+The adjusted LIBOR is defined in the credit agreement for the TIAA Credit Facility as the one-month LIBOR plus an adjustment for statutory reserve requirements for Eurocurrency liabilities as described in the credit agreement.
+As of December 31, 2018, the one-month LIBOR was 2.50%.
+Additionally, the Company pays an annual unused commitment fee of 0.30% on the unused revolver commitments if less than 50% of the revolver commitments are being used and an annual unused commitment fee of 0.625% on the unused revolver commitments if less than 50% of the revolver commitments are being used.
+As of December 31, 2018, the Company was not aware of any instances of noncompliance with covenants related to the TIAA Credit Facility.

-The EverBank Credit Facility permits the creation of certain "Structured Subsidiaries," which are not guarantors under the EverBank Credit Facility and which are permitted to incur debt outside of the EverBank Credit Facility.
-Borrowings under the EverBank Credit Facility are secured by all of the Company's assets, other than the assets of Structured Subsidiaries, as well as all of the assets, and a pledge of equity ownership interests, of any future subsidiaries of the Company (other than Structured Subsidiaries).
-The credit agreement for the EverBank Credit Facility contains affirmative and negative covenants usual and customary for credit facilities of this nature, including: (i) maintaining a minimum interest coverage ratio of at least 2.00 to 1.00; (ii) maintaining an asset coverage ratio of at least 2.10 to 1.00; and (iii) maintaining a minimum consolidated tangible net worth, excluding Structured Subsidiaries, of at least the greater of (a) the aggregate amount of the revolver commitments or (b) \$50.0 million.
-Further, the EverBank Credit Facility contains limitations on incurrence of other indebtedness (other than by the Structured Subsidiaries), limitations on industry concentration, and an anti-hoarding provision to protect the collateral under the EverBank Credit Facility.
-Additionally, the Company must provide information to EverBank on a regular basis, preserve its corporate existence, comply with applicable laws, including the 1940 Act, pay obligations when they become due, and invest the proceeds of the sales of common stock in accordance with its investment objectives and strategies (as set forth in the EverBank Credit Facility).
-Further, the credit agreement contains usual and customary default provisions including: (i) a default in the payment of interest and principal; (ii) insolvency or bankruptcy of the Company; (iii) a material adverse change in the Company's business; or (iv) breach of any covenant, representation or warranty in the loan agreement or other credit documents and failure to
+The TIAA Credit Facility permits the creation of certain "Structured Subsidiaries," which are not guarantors under the TIAA Credit Facility and which are permitted to incur debt outside of the TIAA Credit Facility.
+Borrowings under the TIAA Credit Facility are secured by all of the Company's assets, other than the assets of Structured Subsidiaries, as well as all of the assets, and a pledge of equity ownership interests, of any future subsidiaries of the Company (other than Structured Subsidiaries).
+The credit agreement for the TIAA Credit Facility contains affirmative and negative covenants usual and customary for credit facilities of this nature, including: (i) maintaining a minimum interest coverage ratio of at least 2.00 to 1.00; (ii) maintaining a minimum consolidated tangible net worth, excluding Structured Subsidiaries, of at least the greater of (a) the aggregate amount of the revolver commitments or (b) \$50.0 million.
+Further, the TIAA Credit Facility contains limitations on incurrence of other indebtedness (other than by the Structured Subsidiaries), limitations on industry concentration, and an anti-hoarding provision to protect the collateral under the TIAA Credit Facility.
+Additionally, the Company must provide information to TIAA on a regular basis, preserve its corporate existence, comply with applicable laws, including the 1940 Act, pay obligations when they become due, and invest the proceeds of the sales of common stock in accordance with its investment objectives and strategies (as set forth in the TIAA Credit Facility).
+Further, the credit agreement contains usual and customary default provisions including: (i) a default in the payment of interest and principal; (ii) insolvency or bankruptcy of the Company; (iii) a material adverse change in the Company's business; or (iv) breach of any covenant, representation or warranty in the loan agreement or other credit documents and failure to cure such breach within defined periods.
+Additionally, the TIAA Credit Facility requires the Company to obta